ryanwinchester/artisan-route-find/readme.md

 # artisan route:find

-I've come across working on some apps that have probably 100+ routes and it can become a pain finding things you are looking for.
+I've come across working on some Laravel-based apps that have probably 100+ routes and it can become a bit annoying to quickly find things you are looking for.

 `artisan route:list` + `grep` is fine, mostly, but I ended up making a bash function to do it, as well as trimming extra whitespace from the results.
 Then I thought *"Hey, it would be nice if there was something built in to the framework."* Something like `artisan route:find`